massucattoj/starwars-world/README.md

 - **SWAPI (Star Wars API)**: Primary data source for movies and characters
 - **OMDB API**: Enhanced movie data including posters and additional metadata

+## 🚀 Deployment

+This application is deployed on [Vercel](https://vercel.com/), taking advantage of their seamless integration with Next.js for optimal performance and automatic deployments from the main branch.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.